 Many workers assume that the state offers a program.
 They learn the hard way.

-This does not have to happen.
 MA short-term disability insurance also protects income for all employees concerned about missing work due to an off the job accident or illness.

 - Where and how to apply

 Applying for MA Short Term Disability

 Many people ask, “How do I apply for short-term disability in Massachusetts”.
 The question sometimes means different things.
 It could be how to apply for a policy, or how to apply for benefits.